dustin0116/dotfiles/README.md

 ## About

-I created this for symlinking my config files across different devices.
+I created this for symlinking my config files in a GitHub repo so I could sync across different devices.

 ## Files